 Faculty Review of Completed Applications:

-Most applicants have contacted departmental faculty directly with respect to an interest in their area of research.
+Most applicants have contacted program faculty directly with respect to an interest in their area of research.
 This means that a faculty member may be aware of an applicant's name and background prior to reviewing a completed application for Graduate School.
 It is recommended that applicants contact the faculty member(s) with the area(s) of research that interests them and that they wish to pursue.

 If a faculty member is interested in a completed application, the applicant will be contacted by them personally.
 If a faculty member is interested in accepting an applicant, a recommendation for admission will be sent to the Graduate School.
 The Graduate School will make the ﬁnal determination for admission.